Lens, Belgium

 Lens (/fr/; Linse) is a municipality of Wallonia located in the province of Hainaut, Belgium.

 In 2007 its population was 4042.
-The total area is 49.42 km² which gives a population density of 80 inhabitants per km².
+The total area is 49.42 km^{2} which gives a population density of 80 inhabitants per km^{2}.

 The municipality consists of the following districts: Bauffe, Cambron-Saint-Vincent, Lens, Lombise, and Montignies-lez-Lens.

 It is located along the N56 road.